SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 Afterwards, you can activate the domain with a single click.
-After the domain has been activated, you will be redirected to your {{< tenant-type-2 >}} using the new domain name.
+After the domain has been activated, you will be redirected to your {{< enterprise-tenant >}} using the new domain name.
 You will also receive an email with information about the activation.
-Note that your {{< tenant-type-3 >}} domain name is static, for example, if your wildcard domain is "* .iot.mycompany.com" then your {{< tenant-type-3 >}} domain will be "management.iot.mycompany.com".
+Note that your {{< management-tenant >}} domain name is static, for example, if your wildcard domain is "* .iot.mycompany.com" then your {{< management-tenant >}} domain will be "management.iot.mycompany.com".

-> **Info:** After the activation is completed you will no longer be able to access your tenant with the {{< product-name-1 >}} domain name.
+> **Info:** After the activation is completed you will no longer be able to access your tenant with the {{< product-c8y-iot >}} domain name.
 Instead, use your custom domain name.

 #### Updating your certificate